yesmeck/til/bash/list-all-functions-defiend-in-script.md

 }

 if [[ $# == 0 ]]; then
-  # List all avaliable commands in this script
+  # List all avaliable sub commands in this script
   typeset -F | awk '{print $3}'
   exit
 fi